Green Bay, Democrats dispute report that private group took over city's election administration

 “This discussion is not a new one, and it follows the same pattern from the last hearing on the 2020 election: wild accusations, no evidence of wrongdoing, and implications of impropriety that run far ahead of the facts,” said Democratic Reps.
 Mark Spreitzer, of Beloit; Lisa Subeck, of Madison; and Jodi Emerson, of Eau Claire.

-The city of Green Bay received a total of $1.6 million in grant funding from the Zuckerberg-funded Center for Tech and Civic Life meant to help with running November's election.
-The group handed out a total of $6.3 million in grants to Green Bay, Milwaukee, Madison, Kenosha and Racine.

-The Spotlight report states Rubenstein was working for the National Vote at Home Institute, one of the subcontractors with close ties to the Center for Tech and Civic Life.
+The Spotlight report states Spitzer-Rubenstein was working for the National Vote at Home Institute, one of the subcontractors with close ties to the Center for Tech and Civic Life.

-The city of Green Bay strongly disputes the claim that employees of private election groups assisting with the election ever had any decision-making power.
+The city of Green Bay rejected the claim that employees of private election groups assisting with the election ever had any decision-making power.

 “As part of the $1.6M election grant award, the City received technical assistance from experts in elections, security, public relations and analysis,” Green Bay’s statement said.
 “They provided additional input and insight, but never had access to ballots, computers, storage, equipment or the like.
 When staff agreed with the recommendations, we implemented those suggestions.
 When staff did not, the City implemented our preferred course of action.”